kaizengrowth/AlgoWorkout/README.md

 * [11:44am] -- Display cards in front end React.
 Fetch from API working.
 * [3:04pm] -- Rearchitect without Redux.
 Redux is overkill for this project.
 Just getting the data to pass from MongoDB local database through Express to App.jsx in the front end.
+* [3:51pm] -- Nurbek saves the day.
+Realized I didn't configure a proxy in webpack-dev-server, which is why it wouldn't load properly.